margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird finding her support on the power line.
 The lone bird scurrying through the grass.
 The lone grey bird expanding her wings.
+The lone bird swoops down to hover the river.

 Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing